 Prior to a pilot, they put themselves in the patient’s shoes--literally.

-“About two years ago, as we made a commitment to improve wayfinding, we engaged with a consultant.
+“About two years ago, as we made a commitment to improve wayfinding, we engaged with Formation.
 Through the consulting process, we physically rode in the car with families and patients, and the feedback captured set the tone for the whole initiative,” added Samora.
 “That exercise put everything in perspective.
 It put us in the patient’s point of view.”

 #6: Cultural Sensitivity is a Must.